earthengine/Lincoln/README.md

 * ExternFn.
 A "extern" function that can be provided by the external world, but not defined in the program.
 * Termination.
 Indiciate the execution that the execution is finish.

-# Build and the program
+# Build and run the program

 Run the following in a console:
 ```sh